Cleveland Clinic logo

 Symptoms and Causes

-The most common symptom of tonsil cancer is a sore throat that won’t go away.
-Another symptom is when one tonsil is swollen and larger than the other tonsil.
-Other common symptoms are:
+The most common symptom is a painless neck mass or enlarged lymph node that won’t go away.
+Another is a sore throat that won’t go away, or when one tonsil is swollen and larger than the other tonsil.
+Other symptoms are:

 Advertisement